jflaga/jflaga.github.io/_posts/2023/2023-09-30-a-good-rule-when-using-AutoMapper-10da79a.md

 returned from the Application Service methods).
 So, they will be treated differently.

-I've known about using different or separate `ViewModels` as parameter for each action method in ASP.NET MVC Controllers to [prevent overposting attacks](https://www.hanselman.com/blog/aspnet-overpostingmass-assignment-model-binding-security), but I can't remember of having read anything  which classifies ViewModels or DTOs as input vs output.
+I've known about using different or separate `ViewModels` as parameter for each action method in ASP.NET MVC Controllers to [prevent overposting attacks](https://www.hanselman.com/blog/aspnet-overpostingmass-assignment-model-binding-security), but I can't remember of having read or heard of anything which classifies ViewModels or DTOs as input vs output.

-I don't know whether Halil got this idea from others, or whether he came up with this by himself from his own experiences, but this differentation betweeen input and output DTOs is very good stuff.
+I don't know whether Halil got this idea from others, or whether he came up with this by himself from his own experiences, but this differentation betweeen input and output DTOs is a very good idea.

 In the book, he gave some best practices for input and output DTOs.